lautiamkok/lauthiamkok.net/backend/data/pages/published/art/index.md

 ---

-A collection of art stuff I make from sketching, photography, to moving images.
+A collection of art stuff I made from sketching, photography, to moving images.